Trump used in the election campaign photos of SS

 US presidential candidate in the 2016 election of the year billionaire Donald Trump posted yesterday, 14 July, on his Twitter page a photo of Nazi soldiers from World War II, using it as part of his advertising campaign.

-Between the stripes of the flag are images of dollar bills, the White House and columns of marching soldiers.
-At the bottom of the picture is the text: “We need real guidance.
+Between the stripes of the flag are images of dollar bills, the White House and a column of marching soldiers.
+At the bottom of the picture is the text: “We need real leadership.
 We need results.
-Let's put the US back in the game. ”
+Let's get the US back in the game."

 Some time later, readers noticed the image of an eagle on the uniform of one of the soldiers.
 After a more thorough study, it turned out that the photo shows the SS troops, who were under the command of the Nazi leader Heinrich Himmler.

-Donald Trump's campaign immediately removed the photo from its page, publishing it in an excuse that a "young intern" was guilty of the incident, who had already "apologized for the mistake."
+The Donald Trump campaign immediately removed the photo from its page, publishing as an excuse that the incident was the fault of a certain “young intern” who had already “apologized for the mistake.”

 Subscribe to ForumDaily on Google News